 Sandcastle Hotels in the Netherlands

-In summer 2015, sand sculptors first created two sandcastle hotels in the Netherlands—one In Oss and the other in Sneek—and have repeated the endeavor in subsequent summers.
+In summer of 2015, sand sculptors first created two sandcastle hotels in the Netherlands—one in Oss and the other in Sneek—and have repeated the endeavor in subsequent summers.
 Both towns host annual sand-sculpture festivals each summer but, curiously, neither is located on the ocean.

 From the outside, the hotels looks exactly like giant sandcastles, complete with turrets and intricate carvings.

-The "all-sand" term applies to the walls, floors, and other design features such as artworks, but not to the furniture or linens, so you won't have to worry about tracking sand everywhere you go.
+The "all-sand" term applies to the walls, floors, and other design features, such as artwork, but not to the furniture or linens, so you won't have to worry about tracking sand everywhere you go.
 Many features, including the shower, bathroom fittings, carpet, and box-spring bed are made with traditional materials.

 For now, this experience is reserved for a family with adult children.
 Guests must be 18 years or older to check in.